How to Prevent and Identify a Stroke

-A stroke will drastically change the life of anyone who is a victim of one.
-Stroke victims often find themselves dealing with some very serious long-term conditions:
+A stroke will drastically change the life of the victim.
+Stroke victims often find themselves dealing with some very serious long-term conditions, such as:

 - Impaired speech